ABOUT ME

 After promotion to Inspector I returned to response policing, running a team of officers answering the 999 calls.
 As “Duty Officer” I had responsibility for all the high risk and critical incidents running across my policing area - such as high risk missing people, and serious incidents such as murders or abductions.

-My next posting was to the control room, with responsibility for dispatching police officers to incidents across the entire policing area.
-I was trained as a Tactical Firearms Commander (TFC), responsible for deploying armed police to the most serious incidents.
+My next posting was to the control room, working as an “OPS1 / FIM / Oscar1” with responsibility for overseeing and managing incidents across the entire policing area.
+As part of this role, I was trained as a Tactical Firearms Commander (TFC), responsible for deploying armed police to the most serious incidents.

-On transferring to the Metropolitan Police I took up a full time role as a Tactical Firearms Commander, working on spontaneous incidents, deploying Armed Response Vehicles (ARVs) to incidents across London, 24/7.
+On transferring to the Metropolitan Police I became a full time Tactical Firearms Commander, initially working on spontaneous incidents, deploying Armed Response Vehicles (ARVs) to serious incidents across London, 24/7.
+During this time I was the firearms commander for a terrorist incident outside the Houses of Parliament.

-I commanded the response to literally hundreds of incidents, resulting in the arrest of many dozens of serious criminals, and the recovery of scores of firearms and other dangerous weapons.
+During my time as a TFC, I commanded literally hundreds of incidents, resulting in the arrest of many dozens of serious criminals, and the recovery of scores of firearms and other dangerous weapons.